 Theoretical Student Learning Outcomes (core courses):

-- Understand the history, function and development of journalism and mass communication in society.
+- understand the history, function, and development of journalism and mass communication in society;

-- Analyze global media issues and functions.
+- analyze global media issues and functions;

-- Integrate liberal arts knowledge in research, study and professional activity.
+- integrate liberal arts knowledge in research, study, and professional activity;

-- Apply principles of media law, policies and ethics
+- apply principles of media law, policies, and ethics.

-Professional Student Learning Outcomes (elective courses)
+Professional Student Learning Outcomes (elective courses):

-- Master research methods by learning to evaluate and use documents from a variety of sources.
+- master research methods by learning to evaluate and use documents from a variety of sources;

-- Learn to write, report and edit content for print and online media platforms.
+- learn to write, report, and edit content for print and online media platforms;

-- Learn to respond creatively to challenges and apply principles of design in shaping communications.
+- learn to respond creatively to challenges and apply principles of design in shaping communications;

-- Develop presentation and public speaking skills.
+- develop presentation and public speaking skills.

 Total: 37 credit hours

-Required Courses (15 credit hours)
+Required Courses (16 credit hours)

-JMC 141 Communications, Media & Society
+JMC 141 Communications, Media, and Society

-JMC 150 Writing for Media
+JMC 150 Writing for Media (WIC)

 JMC 200 Visual Communication Theory and Practice

-JMC 220 Multimedia Journalism
+JMC 220 Digital Storytelling

 JMC 356 Media Law and Ethics